aymanfouad123/termora/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)]()
 [![License](https://img.shields.io/badge/license-MIT-green)]()

-Termora is a privacy-first, local-first AI agent that lives in your terminal.
-It understands natural language and translates your requests into safe, explainable shell commands.

-Termora is:

-- 🧠 **Context-aware** (files, OS, shell history)
+**Your terminal with a memory.**

+Termora is a context-aware terminal assistant that remembers how you work, learns your patterns, and automates your recurring workflows—all while handling complex one-off tasks with precision and safety.

+## Key Capabilities

+- **Temporal Intelligence**: Remembers your command history and automates time-based workflows
+- **Context Awareness**: Understands your files, OS, and project environments
+- **Pattern Recognition**: Learns how you work with different projects and adapts to your style
-- 🛡️ **Safe** (dry-run previews, rollback support, backups)
+- **Safety First**: Provides previews, backups, and rollback support for all operations
-- 🔁 **Agentic** (can reason over multi-step workflows)
-- 💬 **Conversational** (you don't have to write in "command speak")

 ## Examples